 Finally, when all parts are fully clean, free of any visible dirt, and efficiently dried, they are ready to be put back in place.
 Proper drying is essential before replacing parts because moisture affects all aspects of the skateboard severely.
 It can cause the deck to wear and tear.
 The bearings will rust and erode, and thus the whole skateboard can become useless, and you’ll need to buy a new one.
 Care should be taken while riding the board.

 Please avoid using the board in the water and dry it off properly in the air afterward.
-Now you know how to clean skateboard bearings, and the next task is only to reassemble the skateboard parts.
+Now you know how to clean skateboard bearings, and the next task is only to reassemble the skateboard parts (here’s how to install the skateboard bearings).
 Put the shield back on bearing.
 The shield should be appropriately placed on bearing without any gap.
 Put a washer and then place the bearing.
 Push the wheel onto the bearing so that the bearing fits into the wheel.
 Then push the other bearing into the other side of the wheel.
 Slide the wheels onto the axle nut.
 Put the washer and then tighten the nuts.
 Don’t over tighten the nuts; it will make it hard for the wheel to spin.
 Spin wheel using hand and check if it’s moving correctly.
 Spacers can be placed between bearings to avoid damage.

 Bearings tend to accumulate dirt due to minute spaces.
 Accumulated dirt becomes hardened over time and increases friction during movement.
 Increased friction will cause increased heat production.
 Will excess dirt, the bearing will stop rolling, and as it stops abruptly during a ride, you’ll get injured.
 It’s necessary to clean the bearings to avoid this from happening.
 The frequency of cleaning depends on how often you use your skateboard or where it’s used.
 If the environment is dirty and muddy and uses skateboard excessively for commuting or learning tricks, it needs to be washed off.
 Suitable bearings can last up to 2 yrs, so maintenance of wheel bearings will make them last longer and save the money you’ll need to buy needed bearings.
 Thus, all skater needs to clean their board at home whenever possible or felt a need.